Piano concertos by Wolfgang Amadeus Mozart: Major Vienna concertos (1784–1786)

 The year 1785 is marked by the contrasting pair K. 466 (No. 20 in D minor) and K. 467 (No. 21 in C major), again written within the same month.
 These two works, one the first minor-key concertos Mozart wrote (both K. 271 and 456 have a minor-key second movement) and a dark and stormy work, and the other sunny, are among Mozart's most popular.
 The final concerto of the year, K. 482 (No. 22 in E♭ major), is slightly less popular.
 Mozart is not known to have written cadenzas for these concertos.

 In 1786, Mozart managed to write two more masterpieces in one month, March: the first was No. 23 in A major K. 488, one of the most consistently popular of his concertos, notable particularly for its poignant slow movement in F♯ minor, the only work he wrote in the key.
-He followed it with No. 24, K. 491, which Hutchings regards as his finest effort.
+He followed it with No. 24 in C minor, K. 491, which Hutchings regards as his finest effort.
 It is a dark and passionate work, made more striking by its classical restraint, and the final movement, a set of variations, is commonly called "sublime."
-The final work of the year, No. 25 (K. 503), was the last of the regular series of concertos Mozart wrote for his subscription concerts.
+The final work of the year, No. 25 in C major (K. 503), was the last of the regular series of concertos Mozart wrote for his subscription concerts.
 It is one of the most expansive of all classical concertos, rivaling Beethoven's fifth piano concerto.

-Later concertos
+Later Vienna concertos (1788–1791)

 The next work, K. 537 (the "Coronation"), completed in February 1788, has a mixed reputation and possibly is the revision of a smaller chamber concerto into a larger structure.
 Despite its structural problems, it remains popular.
 Two fragments of piano concertos, K. 537a and K. 537b, in D major and D minor respectively, were also probably begun in this month, although perhaps earlier.
 Finally, the last concerto, No. 27 (K. 595) was the first work from the last year of Mozart's life: it represents a return to form for Mozart in the genre.
 Its texture is sparse, intimate and even elegiac.